 Which cities in Iowa have the lowest auto insurance rates?

-In Iowa, Coralville stands out as the city with the lowest auto insurance rates, at an average of $1,311 per year.
+The city with the lowest auto insurance rates in Iowa is Coralville, at $1,311 per year.

 Insurance companies use data about thefts, collisions and vandalism to decide how likely it is for one of these things to happen in your city.
 Insurers also consider your driving record, the type of car you drive and your car’s age to determine your premiums.

-The table below shows a list of cities in Iowa with the most affordable car insurance rates.
+Below is a list of cities in Iowa with the lowest auto insurance rates.

 Coralville$1,311